Tuesday, December 25, 2007

 Monday, December 10, 2007

-He said this olive art tradition had been handed down from father to son since the 12 th century.
-The designs displayed on this small cart were the workmanship of over 85 families.
-The wood used was from Olive trees that were over 700 years old.
+He shared that this olive art tradition had been handed down from father to son since the 12th century.
+The designs showcased were the workmanship of over 85 families, crafted from olive trees that were over 700 years old.

 Sunday, December 09, 2007